House Democratic Women's Caucus pushes for soccer to close 'indefensible' wage gap for female players

 The letter was signed by 52 members of the House, including Democratic Women's Caucus co-chairs Jackie Speier of California, Lois Frankel of Florida and Brenda Lawrence of Michigan.

-A representative for the federation could not be immediately reached for comment on Wednesday.
+A representative for the federation could not be immediately reached for comment Wednesday.

 The U.S. women's soccer team filed its federal lawsuit before the World Cup, accusing the federation of engaging in “institutionalized gender discrimination” reflected in differences in pay, medical care, travel arrangements and overall workload for the men's and women's teams.